-If you have been accused of grand theft auto, your Vista car theft defense attorney can help have the charges reduced if possible.
-In some cases, this may be through proving the vehicle was worth less than $950 or in other cases, it may mean trying to show the car was worth less than $65,000 or $200,000 in order to minimize the time you may face in prison.
+If you have been accused of grand theft auto, your defense attorney may be able to have the charges reduced.
+In some cases, this may be done by proving the vehicle was worth less than $950.
+In other cases, it may mean trying to show the car was worth less than $65,000 or $200,000 to minimize the time you may face in prison.

 Unlawful Driving or Taking of a Vehicle

-While everyone has heard of a grand theft auto charge, the DA usually charges auto theft using Vehicle Code section 10851 (VC) instead.
-This offense, known as the unlawful driving or taking of a vehicle, carries the same felony punishment but without the requirement of proving the defendant actually stole the vehicle or intended to keep it.
-This statute covers everything from joyriding to vehicle theft and typically is charged as a felony.
-Since it is much easier to prove than GTA it has become the charge of choice for prosecutors in car theft cases.
+While GTA is the better-known crime, the DA usually charges auto theft using Vehicle Code section 10851 (VC) instead.
+This offense, known as the unlawful driving or taking of a vehicle, carries the same felony punishment but does not require prosecutors to prove the defendant actually stole the car or intended to keep it.
+This statute covers everything from joyriding to vehicle theft and is typically charged as a felony.
+Since it is much easier to prove than GTA, it has become the charge of choice for prosecutors in car theft cases.

 Those accused of stealing a vehicle may face other charges as well.
 If the crime was violent, you’ll likely face carjacking or auto robbery charges.
 These offenses both involve taking a vehicle directly from someone through the use of force or fear.
-These charges are both always felonies and can carry a sentence of up to nine years in prison or twenty years if a weapon was used.
+These charges are always felonies and can carry a sentence of up to nine years in prison or twenty years if a weapon was used.
 You cannot be convicted of both carjacking or auto robbery, though you can be charged with both at the same time.

 If you didn’t steal the car itself, you could face car burglary charges.
-Auto burglary occurs when someone breaks into a locked vehicle with an intent to commit a felony, whether that means stealing the vehicle, stealing something inside the vehicle or any other felony crime.
-This crime can be charged as a misdemeanor or felony and those convicted of felony auto burglary may result in up to three years in prison.
+Auto burglary occurs when someone breaks into a locked vehicle intending to commit a felony, whether that means stealing the vehicle, stealing something inside the car, or any other felony crime.
+This offense can be charged as a misdemeanor or felony, and those convicted of felony auto burglary may face up to three years in prison.

-It is critical that anyone accused of grand theft auto or any other type of vehicle theft in San Diego should contact a top Vista car theft attorney as soon as possible.
+Anyone accused of grand theft auto or any other type of vehicle theft in San Diego should contact a top defense attorney as soon as possible.
 Peter M. Liss may be able to have some or all of the charges dropped or reduced, but anything you say to the police could end up making things harder for you.
-If you have been accused of any crime related to the theft of a vehicle, please call (760) 643-4050 to schedule a free initial consultation
+If you have been accused of any crime related to the illegal taking of a vehicle, please call (760) 643-4050 to schedule a free initial consultation.